 When you’ve got to go, you’ve got to go.
 But what happens when your flow just won’t…well, flow?
 Urinary retention or incontinence is a big sign that something is going on in your urinary tract.
-Saw palmetto has been shown to increase urinary flow and quality of life.
+Saw palmetto has been shown to increase urinary flow and over all quality of life.

 What Does Saw Palmetto Do for a Woman?

 Women are 30 times more likely to suffer with symptoms of an unhealthy urinary tract.
 It comes down to biology.
 The urethra (carries urine out of the bladder) in women is shorter and can allow bacteria to cultivate.